hltcoe/vivisect/README.md

 python scripts/run_examples.py --host localhost --port 8082 --epochs 5
 ```

 You should see output on each of the server terminals as the example models train and pass information along.
-After the script returns, you can browse to the interface to see (currently, very boring) plots.
+After the script returns, you can browse to the interface to see the plots.

 ## Using in your code